Instagram feed video ads for app install campaigns – best practices and examples

 In line with the point above, you don’t want to be too much “in your face” with your branding.
-It can be present of course, but we recommend showing it on your product (your app or game).
+It can be present of course, but we recommend finding a “smooth” way to display it.
+It can be the logo within your app or game for example.
 Especially because it’s already on your Instagram handle.

 If you decide to show it somewhere else than the very end or through your app UI then favor a logo in the corner to a full page logo.